 - Students will begin their preparation for the general examinations and thesis by producing a brief pre-thesis proposal.

-- Students must complete two general examinations, each of them having a time-limited written component and an oral component.
-One of the qualifying examinations will focus on the student’s proposed research topic, and the other on a cognate area.
+- Students must complete general examinations, each of them having a written component and an oral component.
+One of the qualifying examinations will focus on the student’s proposed research topic, and another on a cognate area.

 - Students will later write and defend a research thesis that makes an original contribution to scholarship.